sateffen/node-module-confinement/README.md

 # node-module-confinement

-**This branch currently contains a complete rewrite of node-module-confinement.
-This is not tested yet and not complete.
-Use with care.**

 This package provides a simple way for confining modules and preventing them to load unwanted other modules, or redirect modules to load to different ones.